android-app-sast/VulsTotal/Platform base (SAST tools) selection.md

 | 42   | COVERT                                | √                              | ×                                   | √                                                  |
 | 43   | CogniCrypt                            | √                              | ×                                   | √                                                  |

-​	In terms of 'Free of charge and transparent', the Android SAST tools must be free of charge.
+In terms of 'Free of charge and transparent', the Android SAST tools must be free of charge.
 While commercial tools are indeed prevalent in the industry, they often entail substantial costs, which would be prohibitive for our large-scale experiment.
 Additionally, since we try to explore the internal implementation of the tool candidates, we filtered out 24 tools that are not transparent or free such as Quixxi, ImmuniWeb, and Checkmarx SAST.

-​	The remaining 19 SAST tools are as follows:
+​The remaining 19 SAST tools are as follows:

 |      | Tool Name  | Free of charge and transparent | Generalized vulnerability detection | Proven ability to detect synthetic vulnerabilities |
 | ---- | ---------- | ------------------------------ | ----------------------------------- | -------------------------------------------------- |